testflows/TestFlows-WebSite/source/handbook/index.md

                          AssertionError: 1 != 0
 ```

-Now raise let's raise some other exception like [RuntimeError] to see [Error] result.
+Now, let's raise some other exception like [RuntimeError] to see [Error] result.

 ```python
 from testflows.core import Scenario